erlage/rad/README.md

 - StatefulWidget

 ## Contribution
-Tard is small and easy to work with.
+Tard is a small project.
 It allows anyone with basic knowledge of Javascript & DOM to create their own custom widgets in matter of minutes.
 PRs are welcomed<3 if you feel like missing a widget or something.